cktan/tomlc99/README.md

 	port = [ 8080, 8181, 8282 ]
 ```

-The steps for getting values from our file is usually :
+These are the usual steps for getting values from a file:

 1. Parse the TOML file.
 2. Traverse and locate a table in TOML.